-Savannah Environmental have been commissioned by Eskom to determine the impacts of a two newly proposed power line that runs from Atlantis (Ankerlig) to the Koeberg power station (~7 km), in the Western Cape.
-They have appointed Dr Rob Simmons and Marlei Martins to conduct the specialist avifaunal assessment.
-This report is a Basic Assessment that reviews the bird species present from bird atlas records, and reports on those species most at risk from collision, avoidance and electrocution of the power lines and substations.
-In addition a brief (1d) site visit allowed us to record numbers of birds along sensitive sections of the proposed power line, particularly those associated with wetlands and possible flyways.
+Savannah Environmental appointed Birds & Bats Unlimited to conduct the specialist avifaunal walk through.
+This report reviews the bird species present from bird atlas records, and reports on those species most at risk from collision, avoidance and electrocution of the power lines and substations.
+A brief, 1 day, site visit allowed us to record numbers of birds along sensitive sections of the (Alt 2) proposed power line, particularly those associated with wetlands and possible flyways.
 We were also asked to investigate the possible impacts and suggest ways to mitigate them wherever feasible.
 This allows us to reduce impacts to the avian community to a minimum.

-3. TERMS OF REFERENCE
+3 TERMS OF REFERENCE

-The terms of reference for the Basic Assessment as provided by Savannah Environmental are as follows :
+The terms of reference for the walk through as provided by Savannah Environmental are as follows: